bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/README.md

 The **second iteration** contains a JavaFX UI that is more flexible and powerful than the CLI version.

 The **third iteration** provides users a timer to record their own time splits.
 It runs both in a JavaFX GUI and in the CLI.
-This iteration also includes a **Splits Stopwatch**, which can be opened from the main JavaFX Application at `Tools > Open Splits Stopwatch`, and a **Player Profile Viewer** which can be opened by double clicking a user on the leaderboard in the JavaFX GUI.
+This iteration also includes a **Splits Stopwatch**, which can be opened from the main JavaFX Application at `Tools > Open Splits Stopwatch`, and a **Player Profile Viewer** which can be opened by double-clicking a user on the leaderboard in the JavaFX GUI.
 Many JavaFX GUI features are also ported to the CLI.